njpatel/APL/doc/joincrosscluster.md

 * `left` - execute join on the cluster of the left operand
 * `right` - execute join on the cluster of the right operand
 * `local` - execute join on the cluster of the current cluster
-* `auto` - (default) let Kusto make the automatic remoting decision
+* `auto` - (default) let APL make the automatic remoting decision

 > [!Note]
-> The join remoting hint will be ignored by Kusto if the hinted strategy isn't applicable to the join operation.
+> The join remoting hint will be ignored by APL if the hinted strategy isn't applicable to the join operation.

 ::: zone-end